GSA/datagov-harvester/docs/routes.md

 - `/organizations/`: Lists organizations, GET only, no login required
 - `/organization/add`: Add a new organization.
-Should be login-required.
+Login-required.
 POST with JSON updates in the DB.
 POST with form data adds or checks for errors.
   GET should load the `edit_data` template.
 - `/organization/<id>`: Detail page for a single org, GET only, no login